jlsam/scripts-crypto-nodes/README.md

 This is still work in progress, other coins will be added in time and also scripts for other tasks Comments and suggestions are appreciated!

-If this work helped you in any way, saved you time or showed you something you didn't know, consider leaving a tip.
+If this work helped you in any way, saved you time or showed you something you didn't know, consider leaving a tip.<br>
 LTC or ETH is appreciated, but also any of the coins these scripts are for.

 LTC: LSE7ezK7Qoszjgz9Ew25xmxazBzEsSL4Qt<br>